 Men Are Subject to the Sexual Side Effects of Metformin

-People with diabetes are not immune to such outcomes.
-A 2016 study in the Journal of Clinical & Diagnostic Research suggested there are sexual side effects from metformin, a standard treatment method for diabetes.
+People, particularly men, with diabetes are not immune to the side effects stemming from medications.
+For instance, a 2016 study in the Journal of Clinical & Diagnostic Research suggested there are sexual side effects from metformin, a standard treatment method for diabetes.
 It may play a role in erectile dysfunction (ED) among male patients.

 What is metformin?

 Metformin is an antidiabetic drug used to manage type 2 diabetes and prediabetes.
 This medication is meant to lower blood sugar levels and increase insulin sensitivity in patients with type 2 diabetes or prediabetes.

 "Metformin decreases glucose production in [the] liver and decreases absorption of glucose in the intestine," said Hiren Italia, M.D., a board-certified physician and prescribing physician at SuperPill in Charlotte, North Carolina, in an email conversation.